irawinder/Colortizer/README.md

 # Colortizer Repository
 Solely Developed by Ira Winder [jiw@mit.edu] MIT Media Lab

+(Note: Ownership of this repository was transferred from the discontinued "Changing Places" Repository on August 7, 2017.)

 Colortizer is open source software that translates a grid of color-tagged objects into a matrix of IDs and their rotation to serve projects like the open-source "CityScope" platform:
 [http://cp.media.mit.edu/city-simulation](http://cp.media.mit.edu/city-simulation),
 [Youtube: Lego Scanning Technology Invented by MIT] (https://youtu.be/3jvmoj7pLZU)